networknt/json-schema-validator/README.md

 Information on the compatibility support for each version, including known issues, can be found in the [Compatibility with JSON Schema versions](doc/compatibility.md) document.

+Since [Draft 2019-09](https://json-schema.org/draft/2019-09/json-schema-validation#rfc.section.7) the `format` keyword only generates annotations by default and does not generate assertions.

+This behavior can be overridden to generate assertions by setting the `setFormatAssertionsEnabled` to `true` in `SchemaValidatorsConfig` or `ExecutionConfig`.

 ## Upgrading to new versions

-This library can contain breaking changes in minor version releases that may require code changes.
+This library can contain breaking changes in `minor` version releases that may require code changes.

 Information on notable or breaking changes when upgrading the library can be found in the [Upgrading to new versions](doc/upgrading.md) document.

-Information on the latest version can be found on the [Releases](https://github.com/networknt/json-schema-validator/releases) page.
+The [Releases](https://github.com/networknt/json-schema-validator/releases) page will contain information on the latest versions.

 ## Comparing against other implementations

-The [JSON Schema Validation Comparison ](https://github.com/creek-service/json-schema-validation-comparison) project from Creek has an informative [Comparison of JVM based Schema Validation Implementations](https://www.creekservice.org/json-schema-validation-comparison/) which compares both the functional and performance characteristics of a number of different Java implementations.
+The [JSON Schema Validation Comparison](https://github.com/creek-service/json-schema-validation-comparison) project from Creek has an informative [Comparison of JVM based Schema Validation Implementations](https://www.creekservice.org/json-schema-validation-comparison/) which compares both the functional and performance characteristics of a number of different Java implementations.
 * [Functional comparison](https://www.creekservice.org/json-schema-validation-comparison/functional#summary-results-table)
 * [Performance comparison](https://www.creekservice.org/json-schema-validation-comparison/performance#json-schema-test-suite-benchmark)